This colourful, dynamic, and fun picture book with engaging language celebrates difference and encourages children to be true to who they are.

 “A neatly resolved tale of acceptance and finding your place, this book with its striking cut out illustrations will entice eager readers to try the techniques for themselves, with paper, scissors, paint and sponges.” —ReadPlus (Australia)

 Laura Casella obtained a BA in Illustration from the Institute of European Design.
 In 1995, her nonfiction project Middle Ages was selected at the Children’s Book Fair in Bologna.
-She has recently graduated from Anglia Ruskin in Cambridge with a MA in Children’s Book Illustration.
+She worked as freelance illustrator on various projects.
+In 1996, she moved to London, where she worked as graphic / web designer also using her illustration skills.
+She has recently graduated from Cambridge School of Art with an MA in Children’s Book Illustration.

 Age Range: 3-6